 1. Requesting a refund

-Prompt: A user is asking for a full refund for a yearly subscription of a software product, but he's already a few months into his subscription.
-Write a message informing the user that we can offer a pro-rated refund instead and cancel his subscription for him if he'd like.
+ChatGPT Prompt for customer support: A user is asking for a full refund for a yearly subscription to a software product, but he's already a few months into his subscription.
+Write a message informing the user that we can offer a pro-rated refund instead and cancel his subscription if he'd like.

 Also, as a support professional, I tend to frame my responses as positively as possible, so I’d focus more on what can be done, like offering a discount or credit and providing help to find a better fit in the future, rather than on the negative of denying the return.

-I also prefer the more firm billing policy explanation of the first response, and I’d take out the bit about wishing I could bend the rules – it’s unnecessary, and has the potential to invite argument from the customer when there really isn’t any leeway to be had.
+I also prefer the more firm billing policy explanation of the first response, and I’d take out the bit about wishing I could bend the rules – it’s unnecessary and has the potential to invite arguments from the customer when there really isn’t any leeway to be had.

 3. Requesting a discount